Korilakkuma/CanvasView/README.md

             super.onCreate(savedInstanceState);
             setContentView(R.layout.activity_draw);

-            //Create the instance of CanvasView
+            // Create the instance of CanvasView
             this.canvas = (CanvasView)this.findViewById(R.id.canvas);
         }

-        //....
+        // ....
     }

 Creating XML and Activity enables to draw canvas.